|Origins||Settled by Paul Cornell c. 1853 and annexed in 1889|

 In the year 1954, the SECC published a report about buildings they aimed to demolish, especially along the 55th Street corridor.
 The report drove approval in 1956 for the plan to take place and demolition began in the earliest phase.

 By the year 1958, as the buildings were coming down, racial tensions continued to heighten as residents continued to take issues into their own hands.
 These were actions not really in the history books but those that lived these streets at the time recall it and in the year 1958 the black youths began to stand up to it.
-Hailing from the west side of Chicago, a organization that was considered a violent street gang known as the Egyptian Cobras settled on the south side of Chicago in nearby neighborhoods like Fuller Park, Englewood, Woodlawn, Grand Boulevard and now Hyde Park.
-The Cobras went on a major recruitment drive on the south side collecting very large numbers in the late 1950s, making them the most violent street gang in Hyde Park.
-In that same year, a group of mostly Englewood youths got together to create their own organization that was geared toward defending themselves against hostile whites called the Devil’s Disciples.
-Although the majority of Devil’s Disciples lived in Englewood the organization’s first headquarters was situated here in Hyde Park at 53rd and Kimbark in the heart of Hyde Park’s black community.
+In the year 1958, a group of mostly Englewood youths got together to create their own organization that was geared toward defending themselves against hostile whites called the Devil’s Disciples.
+Although most Devil’s Disciples lived in Englewood the organization’s first headquarters was situated here in Hyde Park at 53rd and Kimbark in the heart of Hyde Park’s black community.
 The Disciples were very much needed the most in Hyde Park, hence, why the headquarters was put here.

-In the early 1960s, Egyptian Cobras and Disciples were extremely active in this community as Cobras especially made the news for committing several violent crimes on these streets that even involved murder.
-In the early 60s northern Hyde Park became a dangerous place but the neighborhood renewal continued to tear down one building after another as construction also began putting up more expensive residential area.
+In the early 1960s, Disciples were extremely active in this community.
+In the early 60s northern Hyde Park became a dangerous place but the neighborhood renewal continued to tear down one building after another as construction also began putting up more expensive residential areas.
 The 55th Street corridor especially saw major redevelopment.
-The Disciple headquarters was mostly bulldozed in 1963 as the Kimbark Plaza was placed here causing Disciples to move their headquarters to Englewood.
+The Disciple headquarters was mostly bulldozed in 1963 as the Kimbark Plaza was placed here causing Disciples to move their headquarters to Englewood, thus, flushing out gang activity for quite some time.
+The Egyptian Cobras street gang went on a crime spree in the early 60s and terrorized much of Hyde Park during this wave but it was put down by 1962 when a Egyptian Cobra leader was put away for murder.

-By the mid-1960s, the Egyptian Cobras had quieted in the area and had heavily withdrawn as Disciples were moving more of their operations elsewhere.
-At about this time, the tear downs and rebuilds were complete and the slums and ghetto of northern Hyde Park become long forgotten.
+By the mid-1960s, the tear downs and rebuilds were complete and the blight of northern Hyde Park become long forgotten.